Last Updated on

 Just in time for the holidays, I am excited to announce my upcoming E-book “Take a Mental Health Day, You Deserve It: 101 Self Care Ideas for the Busy Women” This book is full of self-care ideas and tips to not only help you navigate the holidays, but also everyday life.
 Self-care is a must every day, so why not arm yourselves with the tools you need to effectively practice taking care of yourself.
 Some of these ideas you may have heard before (but never in this way), while others you probably would never consider a form of self-care.

-Download your freebie “10 Quick and Easy Self-Care Tips for the Busy Woman” and be added to the list to be the first to know when the e-book is available.
+Download your freebie “5 Quick and Easy Self-Care Tips for the Busy Woman”.

 By the way, I am always looking to feature bloggers on my blog.
 Want to guest post, get in touch with me to find out how.

 And as always, don’t forget to subscribe so that you don’t miss out on any updates, posts, or special offers.